NgHanWei/SSTACNet/README.md

 ## Dependencies

-Models were trained and tested by a single GPU, Nvidia GTX 2070 8GB (Driver Version: 512.78, CUDA 11.3), using Python 3.7 with TensorFlow framework.
-Anaconda 3 was used on Ubuntu 20.04.4 LTS and Windows 11.
+Models were trained and tested by a single GPU, using Python 3.7 with TensorFlow framework.
 The following packages are required:

 TensorFlow 2.7
 matplotlib 3.5